Heart attacks, brain hemorrhage, lung failure, and hyperthermia are some of the causes of death. In the case of an overdose, call 911.

 Cocaine Overdose: How Much More Can You Take?

 There’s no exact amount that we can call lethal.
 Even one-time users can die from cocaine.
-Doses vary from 10 to 150 mg.
+Cocaine amounts vary from 10 to 150 mg.
 For some people, a lethal dose can be 1.2gr, while for others 5gr.

 Thus, another problem that users should be aware of is mixing coke with other drugs.
 Mixing coke with depressants can trigger an escalating abuse, which can result in an overdose.
 Mixing coke with other stimulants can also be lethal.